-- (9) Severance pay benefits are not payable to an employee under this contract if the employee: - (i) Voluntarily separates, resigns or retires from employment, - (ii) Is offered employment with a successor/replacement Contractor, - (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause.
+- (iii) Is offered employment with a parent or affiliated company, or - (iv) Is discharged for cause.

-Service Credit for purposes of determining severance pay does not include any period of prior service at a DOE facility for which severance pay has been previously paid.
+(D) Service Credit for purposes of determining severance pay does not include any period of prior service for which severance pay has been previously paid through a DOE cost-reimbursement contract.